 Federal tax credits and deductions are the newest forms of federal aid.
 A tax credit is money which can be subtracted from the amount of taxes you owe.
 In order to receive a tax credit, you must complete a federal tax return, meet certain federal guidelines, and pay taxes.
 Tax credits are subtracted directly from the tax a family owes.
 Tax deductions differ from tax credits in that deductions are subtracted from your taxable income.

-For tax year 2014, there are two tax credits available to help offset the costs of higher education by reducing the amount of your income tax.
-These tax credits are the American Opportunity Credit, and the Lifetime Learning Credit.
+For tax year 2016, there are two tax credits available to help offset the costs of higher education by reducing the amount of your income tax: the American Opportunity Tax Credit (AOTC) and the Lifetime Learning Credit (LLC).

 *A taxpayer can only claim one of these credits for the same student in the same year.

-You may be able to claim a Lifetime Learning Credit of up to $2,000 for eligible education expenses paid for qualified students enrolled in eligible educational institutions.
-There is no limit on the number of years the Lifetime Learning Credit can be claimed for each student.
-The Lifetime Learning Credit may be particularly helpful to graduate students, students who are only taking one course and those who are not pursuing a degree.
+The Lifetime Learning Credit (LLC) of up to $2,000 is an option for qualified students who are enrolled in eligible academic institutions and who pay for eligible educational expenses.
+(The eligible student must either be yourself, your spouse, or a dependent on your tax return).
+There is no limit on the number of years the LLC can be claimed for each student and may be particularly helpful to graduate students, students who are only taking one course, and students who are not in a degree-seeking program.

 Student Loan Interest Deduction

-For more information please visit the Internal Revenue Service or National Association of Student Financial Aid Administrators (NASFAA)
+For general information, visit the Internal Revenue Service or National Association of Student Financial Aid Administrators (NASFAA).